hectormartin42/awesome-gnome/README.md

 ### Extensions

 * `sushi` - Preview the selected folder or file by hitting <kbd>Space</kbd>.
+* [nautilus-git](https://github.com/bil-elmoussaoui/nautilus-git) - Display Git branches and shortcut to remote repo in status bar.
-* `nautilus-terminal` - Embed a terminal that will change directory when you browse.
+* [nautilus-terminal](http://projects.flogisoft.com/nautilus-terminal/) - Embed a terminal that will change directory when you browse.
 You can toggle the terminal by <kbd>F4</kbd>.
-Configurations like put it on bottom see the [project page](http://projects.flogisoft.com/nautilus-terminal/).

 ### Actions